Klinton90/ng2-resource/README.md

  object.
 With couple additional options:
  - `requestInterceptor?: RequestInterceptor;` - Callback that will be executed for every Request.
  When interceptor is provided for Resource and Action, both will be executed.
- - `resultInterceptor?: ResultInterceptor;` - Callback that will be executed when `resource.$i` property is used.
+ - `resultInterceptor?: ResultInterceptor;` - Callback that will be executed when `resource.$oi` property is used.
  Only one Interceptor will be executed: either on Resource or Action level.
 Action Interceptor has higher priority.

 5) Default settings.
 You can setup default settings resource that will be used for each created resource, in case it doesn't  have own property.
+Note!
+You can use these resources for request execution.
+ - `DEFAULT_RESOURCE_NAME` - if resource implementation has own value - use it,
+ otherwise take configuration from default resource
+ - `MERGE_RESOURCE_NAME` - will be merged to all defined resources.
+Useful when you need to provide `Headers` or `interceptor`s that has to be called for all requests, but there is also resource specific logic exists.

 #Quick Start